Bash-it/bash-it/README.md

 #### Untracked files

-By default, `git status` command shows information about *untracked* files, this behavior can be controlled through command line flags or git configuration files, for big repositories, ignoring *untracked* files can make git faster.
-Bash-it uses `git status` to gather the repo information it shows in the prompt, so in some circumstances, can be useful to instruct Bash-it to ignore these files.
+By default, the `git status` command shows information about *untracked* files.
+This behavior can be controlled through command-line flags or git configuration files.
+For big repositories, ignoring *untracked* files can make git faster.
+Bash-it uses `git status` to gather the repo information it shows in the prompt, so in some circumstances, it can be useful to instruct Bash-it to ignore these files.
 You can control this behavior with the flag `SCM_GIT_IGNORE_UNTRACKED`:

 Set `SCM_GIT_IGNORE_UNTRACKED` to 'false' (the default value) to get information about *untracked* files: